TGOSS1984/anagram-game/readme.md

 ### Solved Bugs

 - General Bugs
     - There were many occasions when the javascript just did not work as expected and I used JSHint to help with this.
-The most common errors I found where syntax errors where I had missed the following ; / {} / []
+The most common errors I found were syntax errors where I had missed the following ; / {} / []

 - Game Logic Bugs:
     - When I was testing the code , intially I didnt include 'usedSets' so this meant that some words would appear twice, this was fixed by adding